 How to Pick the Real Winners

-Definition: Emerging markets, also known as emerging economies or developing countries, are nations that are investing in more productive capacity.
+Emerging markets, also known as emerging economies or developing countries, are nations that are investing in more productive capacity.
 They are moving away from their traditional economies that have relied on agriculture and the export of raw materials.
 Leaders of developing countries want to create a better quality of life for their people.
-Therefore, they are rapidly industrializing and adopting a free market or mixed economy.
+They are rapidly industrializing and adopting a free market or mixed economy.

 Emerging markets are important because they drive growth in the global economy.
-Furthermore, their financial systems have become more sophisticated thanks to the 1997 currency crisis.
+Thanks to the 1997 currency crisis, their financial systems have become more sophisticated.

 Five Characteristics of Emerging Markets

-Emerging markets have five agreed upon characteristics.
+Emerging markets have five characteristics.
 First, they have a lower-than-average per capita income.
 The World Bank defines developing countries as those with either low or lower middle per capita income of less than $4,035.
-(See World Bank list)

-Emerging markets are more susceptible to volatile currency swings, such as the dollar, and commodities, such as oil or food.
+Emerging markets are more susceptible to volatile currency swings, such as those involving the dollar.
+They are also vulnerable to commodities swings, such as those of oil or food.
 That's because they don't have enough power to influence these movements.
-For example, when the U.S. subsidized corn ethanol production in 2008, it caused oil and food prices to skyrocket.
+For example, when the United States subsidized corn ethanol production in 2008, it caused oil and food prices to skyrocket.
 That caused food riots in many emerging market countries.

 Emerging Markets List

-The MSCI Emerging Market Index lists 23 countries.
-They are Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Morocco, Qatar, Peru, Philippines, Poland, Russia, South Africa, South Korea, Taiwan, Thailand, Turkey, and United Arab Emirates.
+The Morgan Stanley Capital International Emerging Market Index lists 23 countries.
+They are Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Morocco, Qatar, Peru, Philippines, Poland, Russia, South Africa, South Korea, Taiwan, Thailand, Turkey and United Arab Emirates.
 This index tracks the market capitalization of every company listed on the countries' stock markets.

 The main emerging market powerhouses are China and India.
 Together, these two countries are home to 40 percent of the world's labor force and population.
 Their combined economic output ($27.8 trillion) is greater than that of either the European Union ($19.18 trillion) or the United States ($18.0 trillion).
-Therefore, any discussion of emerging markets must keep in mind the powerful influence of these two super-giants.
-(Source: CIA World Factbook, 2015 statistics.)
+In any discussion regarding emerging markets, the powerful influence of these two super-giants must be kept in mind.

 Investing in Emerging Markets

 There many ways to take advantage of the high growth rate and opportunities in emerging markets.
 The best is to pick an emerging market fund.
 Many funds either follow or try to outperform the MSCI Index.
-That saves you time, so you don't have to research foreign companies and economic policies.
+That saves you time.
+You don't have to research foreign companies and economic policies.
 It reduces risk by diversifying your investments into a basket of emerging markets, instead of just one.

 Not all emerging markets are equally good investments.
 Since the 2008 financial crisis, some countries took advantage of rising commodities prices to grow their economies.
-They didn't invest in infrastructure, but instead spent the extra revenue on subsidies and creating government jobs.
+They didn't invest in infrastructure.
+Instead, they spent the extra revenue on subsidies and creation of government jobs.
 As a result, their economies grew quickly, their people bought a lot of imported goods, and inflation soon became a problem.
 These countries included Brazil, Hungary, Malaysia, Russia, South Africa, Turkey, and Vietnam.

 Since their residents didn't save, there wasn't a lot of local money for banks to lend to help businesses grow.
-Therefore, the governments attracted foreign direct investment by keeping interest rates low.
-Although this helped increase inflation, it was worth it in return for significant economic growth.
+The governments attracted foreign direct investment by keeping interest rates low.
+Although this helped increase inflation, it was worth it.
+In return, the countries received significant economic growth.

-In 2013 commodity prices fell.
-These governments either had to cut back on subsidies, or increase their debt to foreigners.
+In 2013, commodity prices fell.
+These governments had either to cut back on subsidies or increase their debt to foreigners.
 As the debt-to-GDP ratio increased, foreign investments decreased.
 In 2014, currency traders also began selling their holdings.
-As currency values fell, it created a panic, leading to mass sell-offs of currencies and investments.
+As currency values fell, it created a panic that led to mass sell-offs of currencies and investments.

 Others invested revenue in infrastructure and education for their workforce.
-The people saved, so there was plenty of local currency to fund new businesses.
+Because their people saved, there was plenty of local currency to fund new businesses.
 When the crisis occurred in 2014, they were ready.
 These countries are China, Colombia, Czech Republic, Indonesia, Korea, Peru, Poland, Sri Lanka, South Korea, and Taiwan.
-For more, see Breakout Nations.